arturochian/datascience-2015/lessons/14_close_out_supervised/README.md

 - explain how single and multi-layer neural networks work
 - identify the main tuning parameters in a neural network
 - tune those parameters in the code
-- close out supervised learning
+- recap the supervised learning methods and have a decision-making heuristic for which algo to use

 # Programme
 1. Reflect briefly on the practicum, lessons learned